ipandzic/movie-app/README.md

 # Movies

-This is a simple Django website displaying movies opening on this week gathered from https://www.rottentomatoes.com/browse/opening/.
+This is a simple Django website displaying movies opening this week gathered from https://www.rottentomatoes.com/browse/opening/.
 In creating this website, I used Python 2.7.12 and Django 1.11.
 For more details see requirements.txt.

 ### Quickstart